We are often contacted by writers who ask for information on

 courses being very expensive.
 Good sources for finding a local

-group are: your local library, the Scottish Poetry Library (particularly for
+group or events are: your local library, the Scottish Poetry

-poets), and local authority and other evening classes
+Library (particularly for poets), and local authority and other

 Critical feedback and individual tutoring